Carol Light

 Laura Mercury

-Laura Mercury grew up in Bay City, Michigan before attending the University of Michigan in Ann Arbor.
-After graduation, Laura began a career in finance and has called many cities home, including Moscow, London, Frankfurt, New York, and Chicago.
+Laura Mercury grew up in small-town Michigan before attending the University of Michigan in Ann Arbor.
+Throughout her career in finance, Laura has called many cities home, including Moscow, London, Frankfurt, New York, and Chicago.
 She speaks four languages.
-Today, Laura lives in southwest Florida, where she teaches high school math, plays tennis and pickleball, and is putting the finishing touches on her thriller, How to Murder Your Man's Mistress.
-Laura has one daughter; she studies applied math at Harvard University.
+Today, Laura lives in southwest Florida, where she is putting the finishing touches on her comedy-thriller, How to Murder Your Man’s Mistress.
+In her free time, Laura practices yoga, tennis, golf, and pickleball.
+Laura’s has one daughter - a recent Harvard grad, living in New York City.
+When asked if she has any involvement with organized crime, she quipped, “Nothing about my life is organized, crime or otherwise.”

 Deborah Merritt-Mathis